 Opinion of the European Economic and Social Committee EESC

-Q: What were the main steps in the procedure of the Mediterranean Macroregion?
+Q: What were the main stages of the process of the Mediterranean Macroregion?

-A: The main steps in the procedure of the Mediterranean Macroregion were:
+A: The main stages of the process of the Mediterranean Macroregion were:

-November 9, 2018: the Assembly of the Mediterranean Macroregion unanimously appointed the proceeding Public Administration: the Campania Ombudsman.
+November 9, 2018: the Assembly of the Mediterranean Macroregion unanimously appoints the proceeding Public Administration: the Campania Ombudsman.

 29 November 2018: published in BURC n.
 89 the founding decree n.
 9/2018 of 12 November 2018.

-consolidated the recognition of the uncontested decree ;
+consolidated the recognition decree for absence of appeal;

-the system of questions and answers (FAQ) was launched;
+the system of questions and answers (FAQ) has been launched;

 the Mediterranean Parliament was launched;